 - Horizontal Bars: This chart is very useful for comparisons.
-For example, you can use this chart compare the Sales in this year vs previous years etc.
+For example, you can use this chart compares the Sales in this year vs previous years etc.

 - Stacked Bars: This chart is helpful to further divide the Horizontal Bars

-- Treemap: This is used to display the data in Rectangle Boxes.
+- Treemap: Use this to display the data in Rectangle Boxes.

 - Circle Views: It displays the numeric data in circles.

 - Side-By-Side Circle Views: Display Circles for multiple measures